fph/nearest-omega-stable/README.md

     >> C = nearest_stable_real(A);     # nearest Hurwitz stable in R^(nxn)
     >> D = nearest_stable_complex(A);  # nearest Hurwitz stable in C^(nxn)

-It may seem that the computed matrices do not respect the constraints, e.g.,
+It may seem that the computed solutions do not respect the constraints, e.g.,

     >> eig(B)
     ans =